How Do I Alleviate Feelings Of Sexual Shame And Guilt?

 study from the University of Guelph, Guelph, ON, Canada, finds critical linkages between body image and sexual functioning constructs and indicates that interventions to improve body image could have concomitant benefits related to sexual experience.

 The study confirms that positive body image is directly related to a healthy sex life.
-According to the University of Colorado, Boulder, there are five ways to practice positive body image that may help.
+According to the University of Colorado, Boulder, there are five ways to practice positive body image that may help you feel less sexual shame.

 Post positive affirmations